adaltas/node-csv/readme.md

 -   *bufferSize*
     Internal buffer holding data before being flush into a stream.
 Apply when destination is a stream.

-The following method are available:

--   *toPath*
-    Take a file path as first argument and optionnaly on object of options as a second arguments.

--   *toStream*
-    Take a readable stream as first argument and optionnaly on object of options as a second arguments.

 Transforming data
 -----------------